orion3dgames/bomberman-mayhem/README.md

 ## Current Progress
 - Basic framework is in place (21-02-2024)

+## ASCII Map Maker
+I use https://stmn.github.io/ascii-map-editor/ to generate all the maps.

 ## Requirements
 - Download and install [Node.js LTS](https://nodejs.org/en/download/)
 - Clone or download this repository.